amboxer21/MotionDetection/README.md

 sys-devel/gcc objc objc++ objc-gc
 ```

 **NOTE:** For GCC, I ran into issues compiling cmake and the solution was to recompile gcc with these use flags.
 I had to recompile quite a few times.
-Compile gcc with thESE USE flags in the beginning could save you the same trouble!
+Compiling gcc with these USE flags in the beginning could save you the same trouble!

 **`Error message:`**
 ```